 Japan may ban sale of new gasoline-powered vehicles in mid-2030s -media

-TOKYO, Dec 3 (Reuters) - Japan's government is considering abolishing sales of new gasoline-powered cars and replace them with hybrid or electric vehicles to promote a global shift away from gasoline cars, the public broadcaster NHK reported on Thursday.
+TOKYO, Dec 3 (Reuters) - Japan's government is considering abolishing sales of new gasoline-engine cars by the mid-2030s in favour of hybrid or electric vehicles in line with a global shift from traditionally powered cars, public broadcaster NHK reported on Thursday.

-The move followed Prime Minister Yoshihide Suga's pledge earlier this year that Japan aimed to slash carbon emissions to zero on a net basis by 2050 to realise a green society.
+The move would follow Prime Minister Yoshihide Suga's pledge earlier this year for Japan to slash carbon emissions to zero on a net basis by 2050 to realise a greener society.

+Under the vehicle sales plan, the trade ministry is considering requiring all new vehicles to be electric cars including hybrid vehicles, NHK reported, adding the ministry would finalise a formal target following expert-panel debates as early as year-end.

 ((tetsushi.kajimoto@thomsonreuters.com; +81-3-6441-1829;))